techlib/celus/docs/install.rst

   background jobs like downloading SUSHI data, etc.
 * install the Celus system from the git repository under ``/opt/celus/`` (you can configure the git branch you want to use)
-* create PostgreSQL database for the Celus app
+* create PostgreSQL database for the Celus app with the configured username and password
 * configure the Django installation
 * create cron scripts in ``/etc/cron.daily/`` to backup the database and downloaded SUSHI data under ``/root/backup/`` directory.